electron/electron/docs/api/web-contents.md

 * `min` Integer - The minimum port number of WebRTC UDP Port Range Policy.
 * `max` Integer - The maximum port number of WebRTC UDP Port Range Policy.

+Note that as poking round chromium internal , it would default to { min: 0, max: 0 } , which would apply no restriction on udp port range.

 #### `contents.setWebRTCUDPPortRangePolicy(udpPortRange)`

 * `udpPortRange` Object
   * `min` Integer - The minimum port number of WebRTC UDP Port Range Policy.
   * `max` Integer - The maximum port number of WebRTC UDP Port Range Policy.

 Setting the WebRTC UDP Port Range policy allows you to restrict the udp port range assigned to apps via WebRTC.
+Note that when setting to { min: 0, max: 0 }，no restriction is applied on udp port range.

 #### `contents.getMediaSourceId(requestWebContents)`